 14 Other types of funding

 A number of other options to fund projects exist and many projects find ways to secure funding in alternative ways.
 This article will not go into the detail of each option, but only mention some of them.
 Export credit is a good way to secure funding from certain countries if the equipment is sourced from that country.
-Crowd funding is also becoming popular to fund certain projects but is still in its infancy.
+Crowdfunding is also becoming popular to fund certain projects but is still in its infancy.
 Venture capital has become very strong in America and even in South Africa SARS has established the 12j vehicle to encourage venture capital in the country.
 These offerings can all be tapped into to fund projects and also optimize project funding.

 15 Owners Engineers

 Selecting the correct contractor and engaging with them early, will increase the likelihood of making a success with the project.
 Many contractors encourage early engagement with developers and even help them with certain items at risk to secure the downstream work.
-It should however be noted that at the end of the day, the banks make the decision on the contracting strategy and the type of contractor selected.
-If the project finance route is selected, the banks want the main contractor to be appointed on a EPC basis with a single point of responsibility.
+It should, however, be noted that at the end of the day, the banks make the decision on the contracting strategy and the type of contractor selected.
+If the project finance route is selected, the banks want the main contractor to be appointed on an EPC basis with a single point of responsibility.
 They also want the contractor to have a balance sheet that is equal to or more than the project value.
 This is very important to them and they see it as a means to reduce the risk in the project.
-Having experience in the type of infrastructure to be erected, also plays a big role.
+Having experience in the type of infrastructure to be erected also plays a big role.

 17 Operations and Maintenance Contractor

 It’s also very important that the asset gets operated and maintained correctly to ensure the returns are realized over the total life cycle of the project.
 This is usually done by a separate contractor that specializes in this scope of work.
 Project finance will also not be released until the O&M contractor is approved and appointed.